Recipes for Ancient Rituals and Modern Celebrations Honoring The Dead

 “Soul Cakes” for an Old-Fashioned All Hallows Eve

 “A soule cake, a soule cake, Have mercy on all Christen soules for a soule-cake.”
-John Aubrey, 17th century I’ve been researching old world recipes in search of Halloween food inspiration, and these sweet little barmbrack “soul cakes” are the result.
-And while we may think of all things pumpkin when it comes to Halloween, originally […]
+John Aubrey, 17th century I’ve been researching old-world recipes in search of Halloween food inspiration, and these sweet little barmbrack “Soul Cakes” are the result.
+Barmbrack is an Irish cake made with tea and spiced and speckled with berries, dried […]

 Read More